17 ways to find keyword ideas with search traffic.

 Go to Google and type the name of your service or product followed by “for.”

 You will find lots of keyword ideas that are relevant.

-Now try this; type for the name of your product or service, followed by for than A, B, C etc
+Now try this; type for your product or service name, followed by for than A, B, C, etc.

 Now you can pick a keyword or topic and write about it.

-For example if you see a query such as “mortgage for self employed” and you provide mortgages for the self employed write for this service and for this audience.
+For example, if you see a query such as “mortgage for self-employed” and provide mortgages for the self-employed, write for this service and this audience.